 If you are charged with negligent homicide as a Class 4 Dangerous Felony, meaning that you either used a deadly weapon (e.g., a gun) or a dangerous instrument (e.g., a car or a baseball bat), then the sentence for negligent homicide includes a mandatory prison sentence.
 If this is the case, then you could be sentenced to:

 And if you have a prior criminal history, then the prison terms again increase.

 Because Negligent Homicide does not involve any intent to kill, it is never a defense to argue that you did not intend to commit the crime or that you were justified in any way to commit the crime.
 Instead, the main defenses to negligent homicide are:

 One of the most common defenses is to argue that the death of the other person was the result of an accident, not criminal action.
 You argue that the prosecution cannot prove that your actions were criminally negligent.
 The death could have happened to any reasonable person under the same circumstances that you faced.

 Another common defense to Negligent Homicide is to argue that your actions were not the cause of death.
 Some other event or person caused the death.

-The homicide attorneys at Feldman & Royle have the experience and skills necessary to ensure that the prosecution does not unfairly convict you for what is too often a tragic accident.
-If you or a loved one faces a charge of negligent homicide, contact an experienced homicide attorney at Feldman & Royle as soon as possible to protect your rights.
+If you’re facing a charge of negligent homicide, you need someone that can evaluate every defense possible.
+At Feldman & Royle, we have the experience and skills necessary to ensure that the prosecution does not unfairly convict you for what is too often a tragic accident.
+If you or a loved one faces a charge of negligent homicide, contact an experienced homicide attorney as soon as possible to protect your rights.
 We offer a free, confidential consultation.